Have you ever wondered how elite swimmers put up with the chlorine day in and day out? They use a specialized body wash after swimming.

 Have you tried everything to get the chlorine off?

 I imagine you are like most swimmers and have tried just about everything to get the chlorine off after swimming.
-If you are like most swimmers, you have probably first tried washing extensively after swimming.
+You’ve probably first tried washing extensively after swimming.
 Have you also tried a variety of D.Y.I. remedies like other swimmers?

 The reason normal showers and D.Y.I. remedies don’t work is because chlorine sticks.